How to Obtain a Motorcycle License

 The motorcycle license is available to any biker over the age of 16 who has completed the required application and has exemplified riding ability within either a learners course or a road skills test.
 Senior applicants for full bike licenses should note that although their age may exempt them from taking a learner’s course, other aspects within the application process will still apply.
 All applicants will be required to complete the following in order to first receive a learner’s permit before a full license:

 - Apply for a learners permit – This is a required form that will depend upon the state in which a senior citizen is applying for motorbike licensure.
 Learners permits and motorcycle license online availability is unlikely; prepare to complete these requirements in person at the DMV.

 - Pay the learners permit form processing fee – This will affect the motorcycle license cost, depending on the state of application.
 This is a processing fee paid to the state’s DMV office in order to proceed to the next part of the application after receiving a learner permit.
-Learn more about DMV fees by downloading our free guide.

 - Complete a vision test – Motorcycle license applicants of all ages must complete this test in order to gauge visual acuity.
 A wall chart placed 20 feet away from the examinee will be used to measure his or her ability to read off each letter from the chart as they become smaller in succession.
 Although each state will have different vision requirements in order to receive a drivers license for motorcycle riding, any senior driver who fails this exam will not be able to obtain a learners permit.